warped-pipe/readify/README.md

+** I need to upgrade my webhost for VPN  usage to make this work, I think.
+So, it's currently broken.
+Check back next week **

 # Introduction
 **Trying to read an article with annoying ads or interruptions?** readify.me provides a safe, easy, open-source solution that allows you to read articles in peace - all without the need to download any software, create an account or even store any cookies!
 It also allows you to bypass annoying paywalls on some sites.